 - Interview Foodservice Distributors.
 Choose a primary and secondary distributor.
 This choice will be based on rapport with the rep, pricing, out-of-stock ratios and frequency of delivery.
 Create an opening order and set up a reorder guide.

 Just think, we’re having this much fun and have never even thought about pizza.
 Let’s get focused on the product.

 Learn all of the recipes and procedures for dough, sauce, cheese, toppings and other items on your menu.
 Suppliers will be sampling different items for comparison.
 They may also bring in a broker rep that is knowledgeable in specific product lines.
 These folks are commissioned, so believe every word they speak.

-Ron and Matt of Tony Tomato's had done everything on the list of to-do's in preparation of my arrival.
+Ron and Matt of Tony Tomato’s had done everything on the list of to-do’s in preparation for my arrival as their consultant.
 We made dough, sauce and learned the mechanics of the food.
-Ron is a chef and is very comfortable around food, but had never made a pizza in his career.
+Ron is a chef and is very comfortable around food but had never made a pizza in his career.
 This exposure to different styles of pizza, ovens, menu items and conversations with successful operators helped him choose the stuff he would be using.

 - Countdown to the Big Day.
 Choose what day you’ll open on and keep it sacred.
 Interview and hire your crew and get all of the equipment up and running.
 Murphy’s Law of pizzeria openings will probably rear its ugly head, but stick to the plan.